What’s the Best Kitchen Floor for You?

 Best for Small Spaces

-For smaller kitchens, stone is a wonderful flooring to help to widen the space.
+For smaller kitchens, stone is a wonderful flooring to help widen the space.
 Small tiles can make an already diminutive space feel smaller and cluttered.
-So large slabs of granite or marble, or larger stone tiles can counteract this effect.
+So, large slabs of granite or marble or larger stone tiles can counteract this effect.
 Keeping the colours pale diffuses natural light around the room and prevents any feeling of claustrophobia that a smaller space can provoke.

 Best for Budgets

-We all know that laminate floorings are a great option for keeping within a tight budget.
-However, when laminate technology has come on in leaps and bounds it’s no longer a compromise option.
+We all know that laminate floorings are a great option for staying within a tight budget.
+However, when laminate technology has come on in leaps and bounds, it’s no longer a compromise option.
 With flooring products that replicate finishes from ceramic tiles to wood, your floor can support a wide variety of aesthetic concepts.
-Look to higher quality, low sheen laminates for a material that can withstand a busy kitchen.
+Look to higher quality, low-sheen laminates for a material that can withstand a busy kitchen.

 Best for Low Maintenance